The eruptions of Mont Pelée and the Soufriére

 1.47 p.m.
 Bridgetown, Barbados.
 A ‘terrific explosion’ was heard, followed eight seconds later by another.

 2 p.m.
 Soufriere. “'A terrific huge reddish and purplish curtain advanced to and over Richmond Estate.
 This was the strange black cloud which, laden with hot dust, swept with terrific velocity down the mountain-side, burying the country in hot sand, suffocating and burning all living creatures in its path”.
 The cloud rolled down onto the sea, flashing with lightning, which increased when it touched the water.
 “There was no fire...only the air was itself intensely hot and charged with hot dust”.
 A survivor said, “...a dark cloud came from the Soufriere...and a fine leaden powder...filled the air...People breathed it in, and it was so hot it burnt the flesh...They gasped, fainted, and died.
 All was over in three minutes.
 It is said that (the) hot blast killed most people, and wherever the powder touched people it burnt their flesh.”
 About 1,350 persons were killed.

 2.15 p.m.
 About 700 miles off Cape Henlopen.
-The ship Nordby reported intense heat, an obscured Sun and great sea disturbances.
+The Danish steamer Nordby reported intense heat, an obscured Sun, lightning, and great sea disturbances.

 3 p.m.
 Soufriere.
 Terrific detonations.